Here’s some more information on how you can prevent cavities from getting worse and avoid further complications.

-- Composite or resin fillings, which use a glass or quartz filler and can be made to match the color of your tooth.
+Composite or resin fillings, which use a glass or quartz filler and can be made to match the color of your tooth.
 They are durable and well-suited to filling small to midsize cavities.

-- Ceramic fillings (usually porcelain), which can closely match the original appearance of the tooth and are less likely to stain than composite fillings.
+Ceramic fillings (usually porcelain), which can closely match the original appearance of the tooth and are less likely to stain than composite fillings.

-- Using sealants.
+Using sealants.
 Dentists can apply sealant, a plastic coating, to vulnerable teeth to prevent decay.

-- Fluoride treatments.
+Treating your teeth with fluoride.
 A home fluoride rinse and fluoride treatments at the dentist’s office will strengthen tooth enamel and make teeth more resistant to cavities.

 Whether you suspect you have a cavity, or you want to get started on the path to healthy teeth, we invite you to make Newtown Dentistry your home for dental care.
-We offer specialized services both for adults and for children, in a welcoming, friendly environment.
+We offer specialized services both for adults and children, in a welcoming, friendly environment.
 Request an appointment today!